 A Conversation Whose Time Has Come

-We definitely need it.
+We definitely need it right now.

 Sharing, caring, community -- that's exactly what “talkin' 'bout Our Generation" is all about.